December 13, 2018

 Several similar websites

 On the other hand, I don’t always recommend having separate GTM containers.
 What if the websites are pretty similar?
-Here’s what the process looks like if you each website has its own GTM container (even though they all are being tracked with the same Google Analytics Property, same Facebook Pixel, etc.):
+Here’s what the process looks like if each website has its own GTM container (even though they all are being tracked with the same Google Analytics Property, same Facebook Pixel, etc.):

 - You configure particular changes in container A.